Wyko/essential_deathworlders/content/books/good-training/1-fun-games.md

 Powell nodded agreeably but did not rise to the challenge.
 A thought occurred suddenly.
 "Wait.
 ‘Ow big *were* you when you were doin’ this?"

 "Eh, let’s just say that I was _way_ bigger than that Icelandic strongman guy too, ‘member him?
 Yeah.
 Basic and the CCT training pipeline pretty much starved me down to a beanpole, but even then I was _easily_ the biggest an’ strongest dude they’d ever had go through the program.
 Lightest I’d been since I was fifteen in fact.
 Once I could eat properly again I shot back up to a nicely comfortable fighting weight.
-Things were pretty good so I didn’t push the limits again until I heard about the SOR, but once I was really trying though…I grew like a goddamned weed even before I started the Crude!
+Things were pretty good so I didn’t push the limits again until I heard about the SOR, but once I was really trying though...
+I grew like a goddamned weed even before I started the Crude!
 But I weren't surprised, not really.
 I’ve always been huge.
 Runs in the family!"

 Powell boggled at the casual, drive-by description of Firth’s exceptional adolescent development.
 "Wait.
 You were that big at *fifteen?* Were you always such a prodigy?"
 Firth, for his part, seemed to enjoy the disbelief.

 "Yup!
 I was six feet tall and a heavyweight wrestler and powerlifter when I was only twelve.
 Wrestled varsity since the forth grade, undefeated state champion up to the sixth grade before I got too big.
 Only reason I wasn’t ever national champion was ‘cuz they didn’t take twelve-year-olds in the varsity division."

 Powell raised an eyebrow.
 Firth grinned, then chuckled darkly.
-"Well…they also mighta been mad I broke their golden boy at the state tournament.
+"Well... they also mighta been mad I broke their golden boy at the state tournament.
 He was _good_ but I was _way_ fuckin’ stronger.
 We tussled for a bit, then I just sorta powered him over into a spladle and bent him in half so hard that I cracked his ribs and dislocated his hips, and broke some other stuff, too.
 Did it so fast the ref couldn’t stop me.
 I kinda got lost in the fight but the ref was smart enough to slap me back to reality.
 Golden boy?
 Fuck.
-Poor bastard just sorta…went limp.
+Poor bastard just sorta... went limp.
 Went limp and kinda gasped a bit when I untangled myself."

 He grinned primally, but then a flicker of remorse played across his face.
-"I won the state championship, but, uh…he left the tournament on a stretcher, which, y’know, fuckin’ *sucks.* I kinda wish I hadn’t ended the match like that.
-I mean…I wanted to win, not ruin his wrestlin’ career.
+"I won the state championship, but, uh... he left the tournament on a stretcher, which, y’know, fuckin’ *sucks.* I kinda wish I hadn’t ended the match like that.
+I mean...
+I wanted to win, not ruin his wrestlin’ career.
 Fuck."

 Firth slumped, growing genuinely sad as he told the tale.
 "He was a good dude, y’know?
 He was my hero!
-He’d been recruited by Iowa State but, well…I broke him so hard he lost his ride.
+He’d been recruited by Iowa State but, well...
+I broke him so hard he lost his ride.
 I felt *real* bad ‘bout it so I hung out at the hospital while he healed up.
 I also snuck him, uh, like, chocolate and beer and stuff.
 Whatever I could do to cheer him up.
-Man…I hope he ain’t still mad at me."
+Man...
+I hope he ain’t still mad at me."

 Powell eyed Firth warily.
 "Did the lad recover?"